Skip to content

 What do you need to create an apartment garden?

 You don’t need much.
-You can even use things you already have laying around your house.
+You can even use things you already have lying around your house.
 You’ll be surprised how easy it will be to get your garden started in your apartment.

 Do you enjoy the occasional glass of wine with friends?
 Who doesn’t?
 Did you know you can repurpose wooden wine boxes into an herb garden?